This post may contain affiliate links. Please see my disclosure policy for details.

 Here you can get a birds-eye view of Jaipur from the Amber Fort Palace, sit with the iconic gateways at the City Palace, see the mesmerising Hawa Mahal (Palace of winds).

 Jal Mahal is a water palace by the lake, get a birds-eye view from Jagah and Nahargarh fort, see the astrological Jantar Mantar and get up and close with elephants at the award-winning Elefantastic.

 Please do not ride the elephants up to the Amber Fort, they are made to work long hours and their treatment is extremely poor.

 There is a wide range of hotels and so you won’t have any trouble finding a place to rest your head.

 Where to eat in Jaipur

 Or, if you’re looking for more of a Rajasthan cultural evening, I would check out Chowki Dhani and try some traditional Indian Thali.

 If you’re looking for a way to get around the city in style, I would highly recommend the Pink City Rickshaw Company.

-Not only do you get to travel around the city in your own hot pink tuk tuk, you will also be doing a good deed by helping underprivileged ladies make a career for themselves.
-For more info, see here.
+Not only do you get to travel around the city in your own hot pink tuk-tuk, but you will also be doing a good deed by helping underprivileged ladies make a career for themselves.

 Read more about Jaipur